ggorondi/Pen-Plotter-v1/README.md

 ## Usage
 1. Install canvas-sketch with npm/npx.
 Run the JavaScript file "npx canvas-sketch-cli sketch02.js" in a browser to previsualize the drawings.
 2. Upload the Arduino code to the Arduino Nano and copy the formula_x() and formula_y() functions to get the same results with the pen plotter.
+Will soon post schematic.
 3. Experiment with the trigonometric functions to create various patterns.

 ![Pen Plotter](images/pen_plotter.jpg)